Randy Roth: Early life and family

 Randy Roth was born December 26, 1954, one of five children of Gordon and Lizabeth Roth.
 The family moved from North Dakota to Washington in the late 50s.
 Randy and his brother David, also a convicted murderer, later gave conflicting reports on the nature of their upbringing.
 David claimed their father was abusive and their mother supportive.
 Randy apparently bonded with his father more closely and remained in touch with him throughout his life while snubbing his mother, telling friends she was dead or mentally unstable.
 The Roths were practicing Catholics, but they nonetheless divorced in 1971.
 In 1977, David Roth was charged with the murder of a hitchhiking girl he picked up.
-The trial lasted from November 1979-March 1980 ending with a conviction and he served 26 years for the murder of Elizabeth Roberts.
+The trial lasted from November 1979 to March 1980 and ended with a conviction; he served 26 years for the murder of Elizabeth Roberts.

 Lizabeth Roth would later claim that her husband had been a strict, abusive parent who discouraged his sons from displaying any emotion and if they'd grown up lacking in empathy for other people, it was not her fault.
 Friends of Randy Roth would also describe his extreme misogyny and dislike of women or anything feminine.
 Only women who were submissive and did not challenge him met his approval.